RuzibekGit/DRF_E-Commerce/readme.md

 <p style="font-size: 20px; color: rgb(131, 130, 128);">This project has not been completed yet...</p>

 <br>

 # User authentication
+This repository contains the implementation of a user management system with various endpoints for user registration, verification, login, password management, and profile updates.

 #### users/register/
 paylaod